Subramaniam v Public Prosecutor: Opinion of the Court

 The Council found that since the statements were not used in order to prove one of the issues of law, rather it was in order to prove whether the defendant was reasonable in his actions, the hearsay rule should not apply.
 The truth of the statements made by the terrorists were not significant, it is merely the fact that they said something that would create a reasonable apprehension in the defendant.

 Notably, this case does not deal with an exception to the hearsay rule.
 Rather, the case deals with evidence which, despite being a statement made outside of the court room by another person, is not hearsay at all.

 Aftermath

 The Council's characterization of the hearsay rule has since become the most often cited definition in the Commonwealth.

 This articulation of the hearsay rule was adopted in Canada in the case of R. v.
 Wildman (1981), 60 CCC (2d) 289 (Ont CA).

+It is unclear what ultimately happened to the accused.